 In recent years there’s been an explosion of Indian talent, creating an audience in India hungry to discover the next big thing, whether they’re homegrown, from the UK or anywhere else in the world.

-We reasserted our commitment to bring the best Indian comedy to the UK and the best UK and international comedy to India, appointing Sumit Naganath to the newly created role of Soho Theatre Comedy Producer: Mumbai, in partnership with G5A.
+We reasserted our commitment to bring the best Indian comedy to the UK and the best UK and international comedy to India, appointing Sumit Naganath to the newly created role of Soho Theatre Comedy Producer: India, in partnership with G5A.
 This was another milestone, giving Soho a year-round presence there.

 ‘I was so excited visiting the Edinburgh Fringe for the first time.
 It was a brilliant way to immerse myself in the UK comedy scene.
 I came away with a great sense of who’d go down a storm with Mumbai audiences, and the comedians here in India who’d be popular at Soho Theatre and on tour across the UK.’